oescoba2/MyWork/README.md

 This lab was intended in helping me practice more of my Python Object-Oriented Programming as well as introduce me on how to code a doubly-linked list and then implement a deque.
 We were also asked to implement unit-tests for our code on a separate file.
 But I added some further just to ensure it worked fine.
 I received a 45/50 on this one as it failed one test case.

+### Binary Search Trees

+I very much enjoyed this lab.
+The lab was intended to help me learn to code a BST tree using some recursive techniques for searching and inserting nodes.
+It also helped me learn the difference in time complexities of BST vs. AVL vs. Singly Linked Lists.
+This one tested more of my knowledge about programming thus far as well as comprehension of recursion.
+I received a 50/50